DomainDrivenArchitecture/dda-managed-vm/README.md

 ```
 You can find a configuration example here: `integration/resources/snakeoil-vm-remote.edn`

-### gpg key & ssh key
+### Browser & Bookmarks
-As part of dda-user-crate your gpg- and ssh key can be installed.
+Some bookmarks are installed in `~/bookmark.html`, which you can import in your browser, e.g. Firefox or Google Chrome.

-### git & git repos
+### Git & git repos
-As part of dda-git-crate you can preinstall git repositories & servertrust.
+You can install git repositories & servertrust.

 ### More Software
 * Java JRE 1.8